 Editing forum posts

 Once you have posted a message to a forum you can edit the content for up to 30 minutes from the time you posted your original message.
 Do this by clicking the ‘Edit’ link underneath the message.
 Make the edits you wish to make and then click the ‘Save changes’ button at the bottom of the page to re-post your updated message.
-Note that you must finish editing and re-post your updated message within the 30 minute time period; otherwise any changes will not be accepted.
+Note that you must finish editing and re-post your updated message within the 30 minute time period; otherwise edits will not be accepted.

 Starting a new discussion topic

-In most cases, you will be able to start your own discussion topics within a discussion forum.
+In most courses, you will be able to start your own discussion topics within a discussion forum.
 To start a new discussion topic, click on the ‘Add a new discussion topic’ button, which you will find underneath the description of the discussion forum.